icl-utk-edu/blaspp/INSTALL.md

 CMake Installation
 --------------------------------------------------------------------------------

-BLAS++ uses the TestSweeper library (https://bitbucket.org/icl/testsweeper) to run its tests.
-This can be omitted, but then the tester will not be built.
-First build TestSweeper:

-    cd /path/to/testsweeper
-    mkdir build && cd build
-    cmake [options] ..
-    make
-    make install   # optional

-Now build BLAS++ itself.
 The CMake script enforces an out-of-source build.
 Create a build directory under the BLAS++ root directory:

     cd /path/to/blaspp
     mkdir build && cd build

-Either TestSweeper can be installed, or the path to TestSweeper's build directory should be given to the BLAS++ CMake.

-    # If TestSweeper was installed, CMake should find it:
     cmake [options] ..

-    # Else if TestSweeper was NOT installed, add its directory:
-    cmake -Dtestsweeper_DIR=/path/to/testsweeper/build [options] ..

     make
     make install

+BLAS++ uses the TestSweeper library (https://bitbucket.org/icl/testsweeper) to run its tests.
+If CMake doesn't find TestSweeper, it will be downloaded and compiled.
+To use a different TestSweeper build that was not installed, you can point to its directory.

+    cmake -Dtestsweeper_DIR=/path/to/testsweeper/build [options] ..

 ### Options